tytydraco/yessleep/out/Ive_been_talking_to_the_boy_next_door_for_a_while_Update_There_is_a_fifth_Wilder_child_but_I_havent_found_him_yet.md

 “When the town lake freezes over, we carve our names into the ice for good luck.
 It’s a stupid tradition, but it means something to us—especially kids heading to college.”
 His eyes blinked open.
 “Fuck.
 It’s like I completely… forgot about him.”
 Harvey shook his head.

 “Anyway.
 This guy.
 He was a golden boy, you know?
 Kind of a dick, but somehow got along with pretty much everyone.
 He was carving his name into the ice, and this little girl went straight through.
 So, naturally, he jumped in after her—but neither of them made it.
 The little girl’s body was found and his never was.
-So, naturally, the town went crazy and blamed him for not saving her.”
+The the town went crazy and blamed him for not saving her.”

 “But he risked his life!”
 I found myself hissing out.